top of page

 Conscious breathing supports nervous system regulation and emotional processing.
 Gentle, embodied movement helps integrate energy, release tension, and restore a sense of safety in the body.

-In my work, these practices are always adapted to the individual respecting personal history, capacity, and boundaries.
+In my work, these practices are always adapted to the individual, respecting personal history, capacity, and boundaries.
 The goal is not intensity, but coherence and integration.

 A simple daily practice might include: